wp-globalis-tools/multisite-share-users/README.md

-# WordPress Multisite Share Users
+# WordPress Multisite Common Users

 When a new user is added in one site, add it to all the network sites